DonaldWhyte/deep-learning-with-rnns/contents.md

 ```

 [NEXT]
-TODO: graph that shows visualisation of this input grapbh
+TODO: graph that shows visualisation of this input graph (show same graph as

-^--- need to do on home network

 [NEXT]